 If Disk or CPU is high, click that column to sort by usage.

-If you see items like:
+If you see:

 - Windows Modules Installer